BurJuman: BurJuman Arjaan by Rotana Hotel

-The BurJuman Arjaan by Rotana is located within the vicinity of the BurJuman mall and also next to the Burjuman Residence.
+The BurJuman Arjaan by Rotana was located within the vicinity of the BurJuman mall and also next to the Burjuman Residence.
+As of April 2024, it is now closed and being replaced by BurJuman Vista, now converting the old hotel for residential use.

 Renovation

-In May 2011, Burjuman announced the start of major renovation work to its North Wing which was first opened on 1991, as part of its ongoing commitment to offer retail tenants and customers an enhanced shopping and entertainment experience.
+In May 2011, Burjuman announced the start of major renovation work to its North Wing which was first opened in 1991, as part of its ongoing commitment to offer retail tenants and customers an enhanced shopping and entertainment experience.

 The renovations aimed at extending and architecturally unifying the mall's physical space as well as enhancing the shopping and entertainment experience, with the addition of new anchor tenants, including a major grocery store and multiplex cinema.

 Key elements of the renovation included the addition of a fourth floor for the cinema complex and the extension of the third floor family entertainment area to include an extended food court.
 Following the renovations, the food court doubled in size and link directly to the Pavilion Gardens in the mall's South wing.
 Several new F&B brands were expected to join BurJuman's current dining offering.

 In addition, the mall's north exterior entrance was set to be completely redesigned and an al fresco dining area added to the wing to match the design of the South Wing.

 The total retail area will be increased from 800000 sqft to 1000000 sqft.